kingsdigitallab/social-dynamics-pipeline/README.md

 Social Dynamics Pipeline is an experimental pipeline for extracting text from handwritten forms and ingesting the data into a database for correction and research.

+The pipeline has been developed in several parts to maximise flexibility since the project is exploratory:

+* **tasks** - these are individual functions that can be used in a variety of ways and arranged in a pipeline
+* **command-line interface** - this is a convenience wrapper around the tasks
+* **web GUI**
+    * `muster` app:
+        * main app for viewing and editing the database
+    * `dev` app:
+        * exposes some pipeline tasks in a user-friendly UI
+        * provides basic image and database browsing to support development

 **Status**: Work in progress.

 ## Setup